-Under rules put in place in 2014, a lender or servicer cannot start a foreclosure proceeding until a homeowner is at least 120 days in default (behind) on a mortgage.
+Under rules put in place in 2014, in most cases, a lender or servicer can't start a foreclosure proceeding until a homeowner is at least 120 days in default (behind) on a mortgage.
 During the waiting period, the bank must consider a homeowner’s request for a foreclosure alternative, such as a loan modification.
-The filing of a completed application stays the foreclosure until the bank completes the evaluation.
+The filing of a completed application stays (stops) the foreclosure until the bank completes the evaluation.

 The waiting period is a lifesaver for many owners.
 It provides time to recover financially after suffering from an illness, job loss, or similar downturn.
 The law is especially critical in states that allow nonjudicial foreclosures, particularly in a few states where a lender may sell a home at auction as soon as 30 days after a default.
 (To find out about the foreclosure process in your state, see Key Aspects of State Foreclosure Law: 50-State Chart.)